Improving Reverse k Nearest Neighbors Queries: Experiments

 \subsection{Experimental results}

 Figure~\ref{fig:time_size} shows the time cost of the three R$k$NN algorithms with various data sizes.
 As we can see, when the number of points in the database is significantly much lager than $k$, the impact of the data size on the time cost of R$k$NN queries is very limited.
 If the number of points in the database is small enough to be on the same order of magnitude as $k$, all points in the database become candidate points.
 Then the smaller the database size, the less time cost of the R$k$NN query.
-When the number of points in the database is above 10,000 and the value of $k$ is fixed at 200, the time cost of CSD-R$k$NN is always around 84\% and 90\% less than that of SLICE and VR-R$k$NN, respectively.
+When the number of points in the database is above 10,000 and the value of $k$ is fixed at 200, the time cost of our approach is always around 84\% and 90\% less than that of SLICE and VR-R$k$NN, respectively.
 The detailed experimental results are presented in Table~\ref{table:data_size}.

 Figure~\ref{fig:time_k} shows the influence of $k$ on the efficiency of these three R$k$NN algorithms, where sub-figure (a) and (b) shows the time cost of R$k$NN queries from simulated data and real data, respectively.
 As $k$ varies from 10 to 10,000, the time cost of these three algorithms increases.
-With both synthetic data and real data, the query efficiency of CSD-R$k$NN is significantly higher than that of the other two competitors.
+With both synthetic data and real data, the query efficiency of our approach is significantly higher than that of the other two competitors.
 With the increase of $k$, this advantage becomes more and more obvious.
-When $k$ is 10,000, the time cost of CSD-R$k$NN is only about 1/10 of that of the state-of-the-art algorithm SLICE.
+When $k$ is 10,000, the time cost of our approach is only about 1/10 of that of the state-of-the-art algorithm SLICE.
 The detailed experimental results are presented in Table~\ref{table:time_k}.